PowerPoint to PDF

 Will animations and transitions appear in the PDF?

 No. PDF is a static format and does not support animations or slide transitions.
-Each slide is captured as a single static page showing its final state.
-If your presentation relies heavily on animations, consider sharing the original PowerPoint file instead.
+Each slide is captured as a single static page showing its final state — the fully built-up version of each slide as if all animations had completed.

 Are speaker notes included in the PDF?

 By default, the conversion produces a standard slide-per-page PDF without speaker notes.
-The notes exist in the PowerPoint file but are not included in the PDF output.
-If you need notes, export them separately from PowerPoint before converting.
+Notes exist in the PowerPoint file but are not included in the PDF output.
+Export notes separately from PowerPoint as a PDF if needed before converting.

-Embedded media like videos and audio clips cannot be included in a PDF, since PDF does not support playback of these media types.
-The slide will show a static frame or placeholder where the media was embedded in the original presentation.
+Embedded media files cannot be included in a PDF since PDF does not support audio or video playback.
+The slide will show a static frame or placeholder image where the embedded media was in the original presentation.

 Can I convert a Google Slides presentation to PDF using this tool?

 This tool accepts .ppt and .pptx files.
-To convert a Google Slides presentation, download it from Google Slides as a .pptx file first (File > Download > Microsoft PowerPoint), then upload that file here for conversion to PDF.
+To convert a Google Slides presentation, download it as a .pptx file first (File > Download > Microsoft PowerPoint), then upload that file here for conversion to PDF.

 Will the PDF preserve slide numbers?

-If your PowerPoint presentation has slide number placeholders configured to display, they will appear in the PDF as rendered text.
-The PDF pages are ordered in the same sequence as your slides, so navigation through the PDF corresponds directly to slide order.
+If your PowerPoint has slide number placeholders configured to display, they appear as rendered text in the PDF.
+PDF pages are ordered in the same sequence as your slides, so page numbers in the PDF correspond directly to slide numbers.

-Does converting to PDF protect my presentation from being edited?
+Does converting to PDF protect the presentation from being edited?

-PDF provides a degree of protection — recipients cannot easily edit a PDF using standard tools.
-However, determined users with PDF editing software can still extract content.
-For stronger protection, use the Protect PDF tool to add password encryption to the converted PDF before sharing it.
+PDF provides a degree of protection — recipients cannot easily edit the content using standard tools.
+For stronger protection, use the Protect PDF tool after conversion to add AES-256 password encryption, preventing unauthorized opening of the file.